rjkviegas/skills-workshops/week-3/process_modelling/COACH_INSTRUCTIONS.md

 # Process modelling (HTTP request/response cycle) (1 hour)

+I recommend encouraging them to use https://makers-cats.herokuapp.com/  with chrome dev tools to focus their investigation.

+Feel free to extend: https://github.com/makersacademy/process_modelling

 ## Learning Objective

 A process model is a diagram/performance/[something else] that demonstrates how a process works.
 In this workshop, you'll practice your process modelling skill by modelling the HTTP request/response cycle.